 Performance

-The LTV-2500 is bright.
-When I say it’s bright, I mean it’s brighter than anything else out there in the UST (Ultra Short Throw) category, except from its big brother and maybe the Samsung LSP9.
+The LTV-2500 is exceptionally bright.
+When I say it’s bright, I mean it surpasses any other UST (Ultra Short Throw) projector in terms of brightness, except for its larger brother and perhaps the Samsung LSP9.

-I don’t know what the numbers say in the various reviews, but as an owner of four UST projectors (including the RGB Laser Formovie Theater), I can confidently say that the little AWOL is anything but small when it comes to brightness.
+Regardless of what the numbers indicate in various reviews, as an owner of four UST projectors (including the RGB Laser Formovie Theater, a 2800 lumens UST projector), I can confidently affirm that this AWOL projector is anything but lacking in brightness.

-On the manufacturer’s website, Elevation Technology Partners, the brightness listed is 2500 Ansi Lumens, which is much closer to reality.
+On the manufacturer’s website, Elevation Technology Partners, the listed brightness is 2500 Ansi Lumens, which aligns more closely with reality.

-Unfortunately, obtaining a “measurable” brightness measurement from a UST (Ultra Short Throw) projector is extremely difficult.
+Unfortunately, obtaining a precise “measurable” brightness measurement from a UST (Ultra Short Throw) projector is exceedingly challenging.

-Even slight changes in the angle of the photometer or millimeters of distance can significantly alter the measurement.
-Additionally, due to the construction of UST screens, the brightness that ultimately reaches the viewer’s eyes does not align with what the projector produces, and I’m not exclusively referring to the negative gain.
+Even minor variations in the angle of the photometer or slight shifts in distance can significantly impact the measurement.
+Additionally, due to the unique construction of UST screens, the brightness reaching the viewer’s eyes doesn’t always align with what the projector produces.
+I’m not just referring to the negative gain here.

-I’m referring to the degrees of the angles of the grooves on a UST screen which in combination with the projector’s actual throw ratio result in different amounts of brightness reaching the viewer’s eyes compared to what one would expect or what comes out of the projector’s lens.
+I’m specifically addressing the angles of the grooves on a UST screen, which, when combined with the projector’s actual throw ratio, result in varying levels of brightness reaching the viewer’s eyes compared to what one might expect or what emerges from the projector’s lens.

-Based on my experience, I would say that a 0.25 throw ratio that AWOL has chosen is better suited for pet crystal screens compared to 0.23 (or even 0.19 of the Samsung LSP9) in terms of the amount of light is horizontally projected towards the viewer’s eyes.
-Perhaps I will write an article at some point explaining in more detail with measurements the relationship between UST projectors and UST ALR screens in relation to the angle of light projection.
+In my experience, I find that the 0.25 throw ratio chosen by AWOL is better suited for pet crystal screens compared to the 0.23 ratio (or even the 0.19 of the Samsung LSP9), particularly in terms of the horizontal projection of light towards the viewer’s eyes.
+Perhaps I’ll delve into this topic further in a future article, providing more detailed measurements regarding the relationship between UST projectors and UST ALR screens in relation to the angle of light projection.

-I will end the topic of brightness here so as not to tire you and move directly to the next important parameter, contrast.
+I’ll conclude the discussion on brightness here to avoid overwhelming you and transition directly to the next crucial parameter: contrast.

 Contrast

-Those who were expecting to see the well-known excellent black levels of Appotronics UST Laser projectors (Xiaomi & Fengmi) will be disappointed.
-The contrast of the LTV-2500 flirts with the classic 1000:1 for DLP, and of course, it is far from the +3000:1 of the competition.
+Those who were anticipating the stellar black levels characteristic of Appotronics UST Laser projectors (such as Xiaomi and Fengmi) might find themselves disappointed.
+The contrast of the LTV-2500 hovers around the typical 1000:1 for DLP projectors, which is notably lower than the competition’s +3000:1.

-And here comes the active AWOL and presents a firmware update that was released about a month ago, which with an incredibly subtle laser dimming combined with a type of dynamic gamma increases the real on/off contrast of the LTV-2500 from 1000:1 to a respectable 2200:1 (I measured 2330:1).
+Enter AWOL with an active response: they’ve introduced a firmware update about a month ago that, through subtle laser dimming combined with dynamic gamma adjustments, elevates the actual on/off contrast of the LTV-2500 from 1000:1 to a commendable 2200:1 (personally measured at 2330:1).

 And I ask you, how can you not love a company that from the first day of presenting its models, never stopped evolving its software and constantly providing significant updates for free to the owners?

-With an update all LTV-2500 & LTV-3500 owners gained the ability for 3D projection, with an update an increase in contrast and with an update, as the company has already announced, DolbyVision will be added!
+With an update, all LTV-2500 and LTV-3500 owners gained the ability for 3D projection.
+With another update, an significant increase in contrast was bestowed upon them.
+And with yet another update, as the company has announced, DolbyVision will be added!

-Nikos, with this increase in contrast, can the AWOL compete with the Appotronics models in terms of contrast?
+Now, Nikos, with this boost in contrast, can the AWOL compete with the Appotronics models in terms of contrast?

-In the photos taken with the exact same exposure on the camera, you can see the difference in black levels between the LTV-2500 (top) and the Formovie Theater (bottom).
+In the photos captured with identical camera exposure settings, you can discern the variance in black levels between the LTV-2500 (top) and the Formovie Theater (bottom).

 Even in less dark scenes, Laser dimming works wonderful (although it’s more difficult for the camera to capture)